KonradHoeffner/tempoguide/index.md

 ### Early game
 In most matchups, Tamiyo is the best T1 play in a vacuum while Nethergoyf can also be good on T2 because it doesn't do much dmg T2.
 However because Tamiyo is so strong in fair blue mirrors, it can often be better start with something else like Thoughtseize to clear away a removal spell or Ponder for a Brainstorm or Daze so that you can protect Tamiyo better.
-Also sometimes a t1 Nethergoyf can die to damage line bolt or bowmaster.
+Also sometimes a t1 Nethergoyf can die to damage line bolt or Bowmasters.
-Bowmaster t2 is good against decks that don't have their own bowmaster.
-Ideal curve is tamiyo bowmaster Kaito.
+Bowmasters t2 is good against decks that don't have their own Bowmasters.
+Ideal curve is Tamiyo Bowmasters Kaito.
-Against combo you need to know the earliest they can reasonably win so eg vs oops you can never tap out for tamiyo but vs sneak show them T1 combo is improbable so T1 tamiyo is good.
+Against combo you need to know the earliest they can reasonably win so e.g. vs oops you can never tap out for Tamiyo but vs sneak show them T1 combo is improbable so T1 Tamiyo is good.

 ### Late game
 For a Tempo deck you have a surprisingly good end game when Tamiyo and Kaito draw you extra cards which against some decks let's you just out control them once you stem the initial onslaught.